 When Campus Safety is notified, they will respond to your location, investigate the situation, provide support, file an incident report (when applicable) and assist you with any other needs you may have as a result.
-All reports made to Campus Safety will be referred to the Director of Residential Life or the Interim Dean of Students for further investigation and review.
+All reports made to Campus Safety will be referred to the Director of Residential Life or the Dean of Students for further investigation and review.
 All individuals witnessing a crime will be encouraged to report the incident to local law enforcement.
 All reports made to Campus Safety will be included in the campus crime log.

 Any member of the campus community can file an incident report.
 The online incident report form can be found on My Northland.
-Please click here to go directly to the form.
+Contact Campus Safety at 715-682-1399 to file a report.